amihaiba/elta-project/README.md

 ### Jenkins set up
 <!-- Jenkins master have no executors and run the pipeline on agent pods.   -->
+Jenkins need a deployment and service, a RBAC role in order to deploy agent pods, persistent storage to keep the configuration

 #### Credentials:
    • Github credentials
    • Docekr credentials